SorayaM123/Chipyard-Verilator-Using/README.md

     $ make run-binary-debug BINARY=<path-to-binary>/simple.riscv

-This command will generate a vcd file, then you can use open-source vcd-capable waveform viewer [GTKWave](https://gtkwave.sourceforge.net/)
+This command will generate a **vcd file**, then you can use open-source vcd-capable waveform viewer [GTKWave](https://gtkwave.sourceforge.net/)